percona/postgresql-docs/CONTRIBUTING.md

 ### Edit documentation locally

-This option is for users who prefer to work from their computer and / or have the full control over the documentation process.
+This option is for users who prefer to work on a local copy of the documentation files and / or have the full control over the documentation process.

 The steps are the following: